-The goal of the MA in Law program is to provide working professionals with a practical knowledge of the law which will enable them to become informed and innovative problem solvers within the workplace.
+The goal of the MBLT program is to provide working professionals with a practical knowledge of the law which will enable them to become informed and innovative problem solvers within the workplace.
 It is specifically designed for individuals who wish to obtain an advanced knowledge of the law and the American legal system, but who do not intend to become lawyers.
-The Master of Arts in Law (MA in Law) Program is offered entirely online.
+The Master of Business, Law and Technology (MBLT) Program is offered entirely online.
 The Committee of Bar Examiners of the State Bar of California requires that the following language be included in this Catalog: